microverseinc/ror-social-scaffold/README.md

 ## TODO

-- Posts in timeline are the ones created by user and friends
+- Posts in timeline are the ones created by user and friends - DONE
-- Check all the other points if they are working
+- Check all the other points if they are working - TODO
-- Check tests for Frienship
+- Check tests for Friendship
+- Add 'Hello, User' in the navbar that shows who's logged in - TODO